forc-db/ForC/how_to/edit_the_data_(overview).md

     c.
 Select “Create pull request.”

 11. Database moderators will approve the pull request and merge the changes.
 If anything needs to be checked or corrected, moderators will alert you for next steps.

+12. Once the pull request is submitted, please close the issue you created (if you created one as in Step 9 above).
+Navigate to your [issue](https://github.com/forc-db/ForC/issues/), comment "Data entry complete", and select "Close and Comment."